VolitionDevelopment/hiesagc/README.md

 - **AngularJS**: AngularJS is being used as my front-end framework.
 Its job is to handle AJAX requests and then update the DOM with the response. jQuery was an option but I much prefer AngularJS.

 - **Node.js**: This piece of technology is being used as my server.
 Thanks node.

+- **Angular Material**: For developers using AngularJS, Angular Material is both a UI Component framework and a reference implementation of Google's Material Design Specification.
+This project provides a set of reusable, well-tested, and accessible UI components based on Material Design.

 - **Compass**: While I'm not going to have a lot of custom styling, I still prefer to work with Compass because it has support for variables and nesting.